FOSS4GAcademy/GST105FOSS4GLabs/Module 3 Lab/QGIS 2.8 and GRASS 6.4.3/Module 3 Lab.md

 9. Open GRASS Tools.
 10. Click ‘Modules List’ tab.
 11. In the Filter input box, enter ‘region’.
-12. Double-click on the g.region.multiple.raster tool to open it.
+12. Click on the g.region.multiple.raster tool to open it.
-13. Set the following options for the g.region.multiple.raster tool (refer to Figure 8):
+13. Set the following options for the g.region.multiple.raster tool (refer to the figure below):
 	+ Type in map names separated by a comma: subset1,subset2,subset3,subset4  *Note: Type the names in.*

 ![g.region.multiple.raster Tool Settings.png](figures/g_region_multiple_raster_Tool_Settings.png)